noorshah/noorshah-test/README.md

 Due to time contraints the section capability of site prism could not be used when adding a client, for headers for client info

-Due to time constraints the newly added client postcode verifiation post client search could not be implemented